ReactionMechanismGenerator/RMG-Py/documentation/source/theory/rmg/prune.rst

 * ``toleranceMoveToCore``

-  Any edge species to enter core model should have flux at some point larger than ``toleranceMoveToCore`` :math:`*` characteristic flux Thus, in general, smaller values will lead to larger core mechanisms.
+  Any edge species to enter core model should have flux at some point larger than ``toleranceMoveToCore`` :math:`*` characteristic flux.
+Thus, in general, smaller values will lead to larger core mechanisms.

 * ``toleranceInterruptSimulation``